 If you notice black mold appearing in your toilet, especially soon after you have cleaned it, you should talk with your doctor.
 While it may sound like an odd conversation to have, your caregiver is likely very familiar with the phenomenon.

 What’s the Mold/Diabetes Connection?

+A study conducted by Doug A. Kaufman has linked the connection between mold and diabetes.
 First, it is important to know that mold does not cause or worsen diabetes.
 The relationship is actually somewhat the reverse.

 Mold is an organism that can grow anywhere but is especially fond of organic matter.
 In particular, organic matter that contains glucose (aka sugar) is especially appealing.
 When a person has diabetes that is uncontrolled or not adequately controlled, the body reacts to its decreased ability to process glucose by essentially “dumping” it via urine and sweat.
 That glucose-rich fluid serves as nourishment for mold spores, which flourish in its presence.